patin-osu/hello-world/README.md

 # Hello World!
-In this repository i'll create a new <html> everytime i got a new keyboard
+In this repository I'll create a new simple website everytime i got a new keyboard

-# How can i view it?
+# How can I view it?
 Click on a branch and you'll get access to the code ;)